 Current Volunteer Opportunities

 - Dinner on the Pacific Plate on Saturday, October 7th - PRNSA's annual fundraising party in the park - is in need of volunteers for three shifts from 10am to 10pm; volunteers aged 10 years and up are welcome.
-For more information, click here.
+Learn more and sign up now by clicking here.

 - Field Institute Class Facilitators assist instructors with class preparation, set-up, welcoming and supporting participants.
 We recently held a Facilitator Training in February and will be holding another sometime in 2017 - stay tuned!

 - National Park Service volunteers assist park staff with a variety of tasks from pulling invasive plants to monitoring special status species to helping with visitor services.
 View NPS volunteer opportunities available at Point Reyes by clicking here.